Frequently Asked Questions (FAQs)

 Ombudsmen provide confidential, informal assistance to individuals and groups, and help identify problems and facilitate the fair resolution of problems that arise in their organizations.
 They serve as an information and communication resource, upward feedback channel, dispute resolution practitioner, and change agent.

 Ombudsmen encourage the airing and resolution of both individual and systematic problems.
 They help ensure fairness in process so that any kind of problem can receive a fair and impartial review.

 The Ombudsman is a source of confidential advice, information about University policies and procedures, and, where appropriate, mediation and conflict management.

-The Ombudsman helps individuals and groups resolve problems and conflicts and develop positive strategies for change.
+The Ombudsman empowers individuals and groups to resolve problems and conflicts and develop positive strategies for change.

 The Ombudsman is authorized by the President of the University to investigate and to make recommendations, but has no authority to make or reverse a decision or policy.